-To be eligible for an ATAR a student must complete at least ten units of NESA Developed courses.
-These ATAR courses must include:
+To be eligible for an ATAR in NSW, you must satisfactorily complete at least 10 units of HSC courses.
+These courses must include at least:

-- 1. Eight units from Category A courses
+- 10 units of Board Developed courses

-- 2. Two units of English
+- 2 units of English

-- 3. Three NESA Developed Courses of two Units or greater
+- three Board Developed courses of 2 units or greater

-- 4. Four subjects
+- four subject areas.